Skip to main content

 Available values:

-Use all – unrestricted types.
+All attachments types: Allows all types of file attachments.
 Optionally specify max number of attachments.

-Max retry attemptsNoNumber of times DIAL Core will retry a failed run (due to timeouts or 5xx errors).
+Max retry attemptsNoYesNumber of times DIAL Core will retry a failed run (due to timeouts or 5xx errors).

 Features